-CHW supervision RCT shows improvement in productivity without sacrificing quality of care
+CHW supervision RCT shows improvement in productivity

 Researchers at the University of Bamako, Harvard Medical School, the University of California San Francisco, and the Malian Ministry of Health partnered with Muso and Medic Mobile to test a CHW Dashboard and Muso’s 360° Supervision approach through a recently-published randomized controlled trial.
 The study, published in the Journal of Global Health, found:

-- All CHWs receiving 360° Supervision, with or without the Dashboard, achieved large and statistically significant improvements in the quality, speed, and quantity of care they provided over the course of the nine-month study.
+1. Supervision with the CHW Performance Dashboard improved Community Health Worker productivity, increasing number of home visits per month without sacrificing quality of care 2.
+All CHWs receiving 360° Supervision, with or without the Dashboard, achieved large and statistically significant improvements in the quality, speed, and quantity of care they provided over the course of the nine-month study.

 How 360° Supervision Works

 Fatime is a Muso CHW working on the edge of the Sahara Desert, serving a village of 700 people 17 kilometers from a health center.
 After a 36-day training, she was deployed to care for her neighbors with the mandate to arrest maternal, newborn, and child deaths in her village for the first time in history.
 Fatime is the vanguard of Muso’s integrated Proactive Care model, caring for patients at their doorsteps.
 But she is not alone.

 Fatime’s dedicated CHW Supervisor, Aissa, visits her at least one day per month for a 360° Supervision visit.
 Supported by the CHW Supervisor App, Aissa follows a four-step workflow to support Fatime’s work from multiple angles: